Geometric allocation approach to accelerating directed worm algorithm: Classical algorithm

-\section{Classical Algorithm}
+\section{Classical algorithm}

-We review the classical, or conventional, worm algorithm\,\cite{ProkofievS2001} for the Ising model in this section.
-Let the model be represented by $-H/T=K\sum_{\la ij \ra} \sigma_i \sigma_j$, where $H$ is the Hamiltonian, $T$ is a temperature, and $\sigma_i = \pm 1$ is the Ising spin variable at site (vertex) $i$ of the lattice (graph).
-The partition function of the canonical ensemble is expanded into the Taylor series as
+We review the conventional (classical) worm algorithm\,\cite{ProkofievS2001} for the Ising model in this section.
+Let the model be represented by $-H/T=K\sum_{\la ij \ra} \sigma_i \sigma_j$, where $H$ is the Hamiltonian, $T$ is the temperature, and $\sigma_i = \pm 1$ is the Ising spin variable at each site (vertex) $i$ of a lattice (graph).
+The partition function of the canonical ensemble can be represented by

-where $n_b$ denotes the bond variable on bond $b$, the identity $e^{K \sigma_i \sigma_j}= \cosh(K) \sum_{n_b=0,1}[ \sigma_i \sigma_j \tanh K]^{n_b}$ is used in the second line, and $N$ and $N_b^{tot}$ are the total number of sites and bonds of a lattice, respectively.
-In the last line, the sum runs over bond configurations forming loops whose total length is denoted by $\ell \equiv \sum_{b} n_b$.
-The terms of other (non-loop) configurations cancel with each others in tracing out the spin degrees of freedom.
-Then the bond variables on the constraint of loop structure are sampled by means of the MCMC method.
-Any set of bond variables can be used as the initial state in a simulation as long as the loop constraint is satisfied.
-We choose the state with all bond variables deactivated ($n_b=0$ $\forall b$) as the initial one.
+where the bond variable on bond $b$ is denoted by $n_b$, the identity $e^{K \sigma_i \sigma_j}= \cosh(K) \sum_{n_b=0,1}[ \sigma_i \sigma_j \tanh K]^{n_b}$ is used in the second line, and $N$ and $N_b^{tot}$ are the total number of sites and bonds of a lattice, respectively.
+In the last line, the sum runs over all the bond configurations that only have closed loops formed by the activated bonds ($n_b=1$).
+The configurations that have open strings of activated bonds do not contribute to the partition function.
+The total length of the closed loops is denoted by $\ell \equiv \sum_{b} n_b$.
+The bond variables are sampled by means of the MCMC method under the constraint of the loop structure: the number of activated bonds meeting at each site is even.
+Any set of bond variables can be used as the initial state in the simulation as long as the loop constraint is satisfied.
+As the initial state, we chose the vacuum state, in which the bond variables are all deactivated ($n_b=0$ $\forall b$).